 Her musical experience is vast and runs the spectrum of performer, teacher and choir director.
 Mrs. Hogan has enjoyed a successful career in opera, music theater, oratorio and concert recitalist.
 She has appeared as a guest soloist at Carnegie Hall in New York.
 She was awarded the Shoshana Foundation’s Richard F. Gold Career Grant; was a finalist in the Mid-Atlantic Regional Metropolitan Opera Auditions; selected as outstanding Young Women in America and Who’s Who Among America’s Teachers.

 Penny has performed with opera houses and symphonies throughout the United States: Anchorage Opera, Austin Lyric Opera, Augusta Opera, the Cedar Rapids Symphony, Central City Opera, Connecticut Grand Opera, Kalamazoo Symphony, Lyric Opera of Dallas, Natchez Opera Festival, and Sarasota Opera.
 She also was active performing with New York City Opera’s educational program, Opera Omaha, and performed with the Pennsylvania Stage Company.
-Penny is a returning soloist to FUMC Colorado Springs where she has been heard as soprano soloist for Messiah and Haydn’s The Lord Nelson Mass.
+Penny was a returning soloist to FUMC Colorado Springs where she was heard as soprano soloist for Messiah and Haydn’s The Lord Nelson Mass over the years.